windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
-StreamLabs Water Flow Meter interface for SmartThings
+StreamLabs Water Flow Meter interface for SmartThings This is an unofficial Python library for the [Streamlabs Water Monitor](https://www.streamlabswater.com/).

+This library can be used to retrieve water usage and manage the away mode of your location.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.